Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-a5QRUMEwkyk.md

 ### Transcript

-> is the coffee's uh mud mug merch still in process yes it is there was a delay because of uh kovid the factories that would be making it had to uh delay
+> is the coffee's, mud mug merch still in process yes it is there was a delay because of, kovid the factories that would be making it had to, delay